 Step 5: Send the Point Combining Request Form to Hyatt

-Although Hyatt states it might take about 2-4 weeks to complete the transfer process, I have personal data points (DP) indicating that the transfer can be completed much faster than two weeks.
+Although Hyatt states it might take 2-4 weeks to complete the transfer process, I have personal data points (DP) indicating that the transfer can be completed much faster than two weeks.

 It is a highly YMMV (Your Miles May Vary) scenario.